nickfargo/state/_includes/content/docs/concepts/attributes.md

 ##### [final](#concepts--attributes--destination--final)

-Once a state marked `final` is entered, no further transitions are allowed.
+Once an object’s currency arrives at a `final` state, no further transitions are allowed.

 {% highlight javascript %}
 {% include examples/docs/attributes--final.js %}